aredn/documentation/arednGettingStarted/installing_firmware.rst

 #.
 Login to the stock Cudy web interface and use the “Upgrade Firmware” option to install the intermediate firmware image provided by Cudy to OpenWRT (for example, ``cudy_tr3000-v1-sysupgrade.bin``)
 #.
 Login to the newly installed intermediate OpenWRT firmware and use "System > Flash Firmware" to install the appropriate AREDN® firmware image

 Check the `Cudy documentation <https://openwrt.org/toh/cudy/>`_ for your specific device if you have questions.

-There are currently two models of Cudy Travel Router that are supported: `Cudy TR1200 v1 <https://openwrt.org/toh/cudy/tr1200>`_ and `Cudy TR3000 v1 <https://openwrt.org/toh/cudy/tr3000>`_.
+Several models of Cudy Travel Router are supported (for example: `Cudy TR1200 v1 <https://openwrt.org/toh/cudy/tr1200>`_ and `Cudy TR3000 v1 <https://openwrt.org/toh/cudy/tr3000>`_).
 Since these models use different chipsets, be sure to obtain the correct installation files for your specific model.
 The example below uses the TR3000 image.

 - Download the Cudy intermediate firmware image for your device and save it to your computer.
 At the present time there is a download link toward the bottom of `this Cudy FAQ <https://www.cudy.com/blogs/faq/openwrt-software-download>`_  post.
 Be sure to download the correct intermediate firmware for your specific model.
 Unzip this file to extract the Cudy intermediate image as a ``sysupgrade.bin`` file.